Cellard/throttle/README.md

 }
 ```

-Register your service in `config/throttle.php`.
+Then register your service in `config/throttle.php`.

 ```php
 return [